RobertJGabriel/Imgur-image-downloader/README.md

 Install
 --------------

-- Download the files into your hdocs folder.
+- Download the files into your htdocs folder.
-- Create a folder called downloads.
+- Create a folder called downloads and it have write and create premissons (http://stackoverflow.com/questions/9046977/xampp-permissions-on-mac-os-x)
 - Open the the webpage http://localhost/Imgur-image-downloader/
 - The script will run and download all images that are on the page you request.